 Maintaining a network also means maintaining its bandwidth.
-Bandwidth leak will lead the network to users complain and may impact to slow response from application.
+Bandwidth leak will lead the network users to complain and may impact to slow response from applications.
 On Linux system, we can use a tool called bmon to monitor the bandwidth in real-time.

 What is bmon